nttcom/skyway-iot-sdk/docs/how_to_install_manually.md

   - Signaling Protocol gateway between Janus REST API and SkyWay Signaling Server.
 Since it transform SkyWay's signaling protocol such as offer, answer and ice candidate into Janus REST API inside private network, you can easily develop global accessible WebRTC-IoT app.
 Because of this building block, you can get not only global accesibility but also a way for developping to control Janus Gateway by (release version of SkyWay API)[https://webrtc.ecl.ntt.com/en/js-tutorial.html].
 Also, it relays DataChannel data between Janus Gateway and 3rd party app.
 - Streaming Process
   - Streaming Process is used for generating stream data.
 It generates rtp stream that will be received by Janus Gateway.
 This rtp data will be relayed to client app by WebRTC P2P protocol.
 Typically, gstreamer is used for this purpose.
 But in case of generating stream from file, this process is not needed.
 Just configuring file path to Janus Gateway is enought for it.
-- Device side 3rd party app
-  - Arbitrary application which will communicate with client app via DataChannel.
-This app will be running on IoT device and communicate with SSG via TCP socket.
-In most cases, making use of [SiRu Device](https://github.com/nttcom/skyway-siru-device) module would be easy to implement 3rd party app.
-For example, monitoring metrics such as temperature, humidity, light quantity would be a typical use-case.
 - Client app
   - Arbitrary application which would be used on client side.
 For instance, monitoring camera streaming, realtime metrics data and operating IoT device would be a typical use-case.
 In most cases, makin use of [SiRu Client](https://github.com/nttcom/skyway-siru-client) module would be easy to implement your client side application.